skibidiyo/shop-mobile/README.md

 ## How do you set the theme within a Flutter application to ensure consistency?
 Did you implement a theme in your application?

-Yes, I implemented a theme in your application.
+Yes, I implemented a theme in the application.
 Here’s how the theme is set up:
 - Primary Color: The app uses Colors.deepPurple as the primary color, which is applied to the AppBar and other elements like buttons.
 - Secondary Color: A custom secondary color is set using Colors.deepPurple[400] for consistency.